TanStack/router/docs/guide/route-paths.md

 ])
 ```

-If a route has any children, it is uncommon not to also have an index route.
+If a route has any children, it's common to also have an index route.
 This is because the index route is the only way to render a component when the parent route is matched, but no child route is matched.

 ## Static Paths